Farrah Forke: Post-Wings, Lois & Clark, Justice League and other roles

-After Wings, Forke played Carey, an office manager for a computer software company, in the 1995 CBS sitcom Dweebs (1995), and then, from 1996 to 1997, a prep school teacher in NBC's Mr. Rhodes.
+After Wings, Forke starred as Carey, an office manager for a computer software company, in the short-lived CBS sitcom Dweebs (1995), and then, from 1996 to 1997, a guidance counselor at a prep school in NBC's Mr. Rhodes.
 She also appeared on Ned and Stacey with her Wings castmate Thomas Haden Church.
 Forke was the voice woman of several companies, such as Arby's, Cadillac, Checkers, and Vanderbilt.

 Forke had a recurring role on Lois and Clark as Mayson Drake, an attorney who considers Superman a vigilante, but holds a candle for Clark Kent.

 Forke would once again take part in the Superman universe by voicing the character Big Barda in two episodes of Batman Beyond and one episode of Justice League Unlimited, animated shows set in the same universe as Superman: The Animated Series.

 In films, she featured in Academy Award winner Barry Levinson's Disclosure (1994), Michael Mann's Heat (1995), and Ground Control (1998).
 She appeared in Kate's Addiction (1998), in which she and actress Kari Wuhrer play women in a lesbian love affair, as well as the TV-movies Nurses on the Line: The Crash of Flight 7 (CBS, 1993) with Lindsay Wagner.
 Other TV movie roles include Journey to the Center of the Earth (NBC, 1993), Complex of Fear (CBS, 1993), Bionic Ever After?
 (CBS, 1994) (again with Wagner), and Abandoned and Deceived (ABC, 1995).

 Her final onscreen role was in the 2001 movie It Is What It Is directed by Billy Frolick.
 Forke was very proud of the role.
 "It's by far the best work I've ever done," she said in a 2003 interview.
 She also served as executive producer on the movie.
 Around the time of the 2003 interview, she moved to New Mexico and, though mentioned she was planning to return to LA for pilot season, seemingly decided to retire permanently from acting, later moving back to Texas.
 She would later say: "I have no plans to return to Hollywood.
 I love my life here in Texas, raising my twin boys.
 Life is good."
 She had one more role, a voice role, in 2005, resuming her voice work as Big Barda in Justice League Unlimited.